uysalemre/Operating-Systems/Fork-Parent-Child/README.md

       - 2 nd child
         - Child of 2nd child

+## Extra Knowledge ?
+   - You can't manage when will a process end or you can't order them to work.
+So you must sleep it or other ways :
+   - Other ways : You can use Semaphores.

 ## How to see processes in Linux ?
    - you can use command : top
    - another way is : ps -aux